We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Credit cards are one of the fastest ways to build a good credit history.
 It’s also considered one of the most reliable credit building methods.
 You’ll get greater loans and increase your chances of buying things like a house or starting a business.

 You may not be eligible for a credit card.
 In that case, ask someone to authorize you on their credit card account.
 It’s a great way to build credit, especially if you’re starting from scratch.
+(Also take a look at our list of Best Credit Building Apps here!)

 3. Start a Business